-For nearly 100 years Sea Scouts from the Chief Seattle Council have been cruising the waters of the Salish Sea on sailboats, power boats, canoes, kayaks and more recently stand up paddle boards.
+Sea Scouts provide a range of program opportunities for youth from 14-21 years old.
+For nearly 100 years Sea Scouts of the Chief Seattle Council have been cruising the waters of the Salish Sea on sailboats, power boats, canoes, kayaks and more recently, stand up paddle boards.

-The Sea Scout Mission is the same as the Boy Scout Mission; to prepare young people to make ethical and moral choices and to internalize the Scout Oath and Scout Law.
-We just do that on the water.
+The Sea Scout mission is the same as the Boy Scouts mission: To prepare young people to make ethical and moral choices and to internalize the Scout Oath and Law.
+We just do that on boats.

-If this sounds like the kind of adventure you are looking for, contact the Commodore of the Chief Seattle Council Fleet, Karin Leach at email@example.com.
-She can answer questions about Sea Scouting and help you locate a Sea Scout Ship in your area.
+For more information, contact the Commodore of the Chief Seattle Council Fleet, John Dellinger, at email@example.com.
+He can answer questions about Sea Scouting and help connect you with a Sea Scout Ship in your area.

 Donation of Vessels